kptdev/kpt/docs/design-docs/01-live_Inventory-to-ResourceGroup.md

 ### Will Inventory be deprecated from Kptfile?

-Kpt still supports inventory in Kptfile and it is not required to migrate to the standalone resourcegroup-path.
+Kpt still supports inventory in Kptfile and it is not required to migrate to the standalone rg-path.
 In fact, users who do not use STDIN in `kpt live apply` will still have inventory read from Kptfile by default unless the –inventory-path flag is given.